davidolufemi521/davidolufemi521/README.md

 #### 🔹 **2.
 Attendance Tracking System**
 I designed an automated attendance system to make staff check-ins and data recording easier.
 It removed the need for manual entry and made staff attendance more organized and accessible.

+#### 🔹 **3.
+Inventory / Tools Record System**
+I worked on a system that helped the company keep better records of their tools and equipment.
+This helped track what was available, what was in use, and reduced missing items.

 These solutions made daily tasks easier for the staff and increased productivity.